ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 ### **What to do with the tools after you finish painting?**

-If you have finished paining walls, take care ofthe tools and other products you have been using.
+If you have finished paining walls, take care of the tools and other products you have been using.
 If you're just taking a break and plan to continue painting the next day, put the dirty brushes and the roller in an airtight plastic bag.

 If all painting works are finished, remember to clean every tool thoroughly.
 Close the paint containers, otherwise they will dry and you will not be able to use them again.